- UCAS course code

 • Structure of DNA

-• DNA replication: semi-conservative replication, DNA polymerases, events at the replication form, replication of the lagging strand, replication of telomeres, consequences of defects in telomerase.
+• DNA replication: semi-conservative replication, DNA polymerases, events at the replication form, replication of the lagging strand, telomeres, consequences of defects in telomerase.

-• Replication of genomes: origins of replication, cell cycle control of DNA replication.
+• Replication of genomes: origins of replication, control of DNA replication.

 • Structure of chromosomes: DNA packaging, features of metaphase chromosomes.